 A recent result by Dulek et al. (EUROCRYPT 2020) showed a secure protocol for computing any quantum circuit even without the presence of an honest majority.
 Their protocol, however, is susceptible to a "denial of service" attack and allows even a single corrupted party to force an abort.
 We propose the first quantum protocol that admits security-with-identifiable-abort, which allows the honest parties to agree on the identity of a corrupted party in case of an abort.
 Additionally, our protocol is the first to have the property that the number of rounds where quantum communication is required is independent of the circuit complexity.
 Furthermore, if there exists a post-quantum secure classical protocol whose round complexity is independent of the circuit complexity, then our protocol has this property as well.
-Our protocol is secure under the assumption that classical fully homomorphic encryptions schemes exist.
+Our protocol is secure under the assumption that classical quantum-resistant fully homomorphic encryption schemes with decryption circuit of logarithmic depth exist.
+Interestingly, our construction also admits a reduction from quantum fair secure computation to classical fair secure computation.

-^{}E-mail: alonbar08@gmail.com.
+\E-mail: alonbar080gmail.com.
 This work was supported by ISF grant 152/17 and by the Ariel Cyber Innovation Center in conjunction with the Israel National Cyber directorate in the Prime Minister's Office.
 Part of the work was done while visiting Academia Sinica.

-[†]E-mail: b01202058@ntu.edu.tw.
+&lt;sup>†E-mail: haochung@andrew.cmu.edu.
 This research is partially supported by the Young Scholar Fellowship (Einstein Program) of the Ministry of Science and Technology (MOST) in Taiwan, under grant number MOST 108-2636-E-002-014 and Executive Yuan Data Safety and Talent Cultivation Project (ASKPQ-109-DSTCP).

-[‡]E-mail: kmchung@iis.sinica.edu.tw.
+&lt;sup>‡E-mail: kmchung@iis.sinica.edu.tw.
 This research is partially supported by MOST QC project, under Grant no. MOST 108-2627-E-002-001- and Executive Yuan Data Safety and Talent Cultivation Project (ASKPQ-109-DSTCP).

-[§]E-mail: miyinghuangtw@gmail.com.
+E-mail: miyinghuangtw@gmail.com.
 This work is supported by the Young Scholar Fellowship (Einstein Program) of the Ministry of Science and Technology (MOST) in Taiwan, under grant number MOST 109-2636-E-002-025.

-[¶]E-mail: ethanlee515@gmail.com.
+¶E-mail: ethanlee515@gmail.com.
 This work was done in part while the author was affiliated to National Taiwan University.

-^IE-mail: yuching@iis.sinica.edu.tw.
+&lt;sup>||E-mail: yuching@iis.sinica.edu.tw.
 This research is partially supported by the Young Scholar Fellowship (Einstein Program) of the Ministry of Science and Technology (MOST) in Taiwan, under grant number MOST 108-2636-E-002-014 and Executive Yuan Data Safety and Talent Cultivation Project (ASKPQ-109-DSTCP).